U.K. Professional Clients

 These should also be accompanied by copies of the latest disclosed accounts for the company, prepared in accordance with the law of the country under which the company was originally established.
 In addition to the above, it is also essential that the names and proof of names, and the addresses and proofs of addresses for both the director and the secretary should be supplied at the same time.

 Additional documents: if you have foreign nationals who are going to be representing your company in the UK, you must ensure that they have the correct visas; these may need to be supplied at a later stage.
-There are many pitfalls that can delay the registration of a branch in the UK, so the best thing to do is to get expert assistance to ensure that you complete the form OS IN01 correctly, and to double-check the remaining paperwork.
+There are many pitfalls that can delay the registration of a permanent establishment in the UK.